-Selection Description Count Up Increases from 0 to the preset time.
+Selection n Description Count Up Increases from 0 to the preset time.
 Count Down Decreases from the preset time to 0.

-- 6. Press ✓ to highlight Sound Reminder and decide if you want to activate sound reminder by pressing ∠/≥.
-If you select On, a double beep sound will be heard at the last 30 seconds of counting down/up, and a triple beep sound will be produced when the timer is up. - 7.
-To activate the presentation timer, press ✓ and press ⟨/⟩ to highlight Start Counting and press MODE/ENTER. - 8.
+6. Press \checkmark to highlight Sound Reminder and decide if you want to activate sound

+- 7. To activate the presentation timer, press \checkmark and press $\langle \rangle$ to highlight Start Counting and press MODE/ENTER. - 8.
 A confirmation message displays.
 Highlight Yes and press MODE/ENTER on the projector or remote control to confirm.
 You will see the message "Timer is On" displaying on the screen.
 The timer starts counting when the timer is on.